techgrounds/techgrounds-anj-dtmr/06-linux/README.md

 [Issue 5:](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/linux/lnx-06-issue5.png) Error message: ...lock-frontend permission denied, which again appeared because I did not use sudo command.

 [Issue 6:](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/linux/lnx-06-issue6.png) I did able to install, start, check the status, but cannot find a way to kill or stop it.
 I could not find a reliable resources or someone to ask with that is also compatible to my device.
-My last resort was to ask chatgpd and it gave me the stop command above.
+My last resort was to ask chatgpt and it gave me the stop command above.

 ## Results